 Most states have a Higher Education Department that oversees state financial aid programs.
 The Pennsylvania Higher Education Assistance Association (PHEAA) oversees the state grant programs for eligible Pennsylvania residents attending an accredited college or university in Pennsylvania.
 PHEAA offers need-based grants for certain programs and requires Drexel University to ensure that this funding is appropriately given to eligible students.
 Like federal Title IV aid, Drexel must ensure that all students who receive PHEAA financial aid awards are eligible recipients.
 The amount of all PHEAA awards is set by the Pennsylvania Legislature and is subject to change based upon the fiscal budget passed each year.

 Institutional Financial Aid

-Drexel University has several types of institutional financial aid that is offered and includes need-based grants, incentive awards, merit scholarships, and endowed awards.
+Drexel University has several types of institutional financial aid that is offered and includes need-based grants, merit scholarships, and endowed awards.
 Drexel University has processes in place that automatically review students for awarding of institutional financial aid based upon specific eligibility criteria.

 Drexel Central's goal is to oversee that the institution's financial resources are distributed equitably and strategically so that the maximum number of students receive aid sufficient to help them reduce the overall cost of attending the university.
 In order to meet this goal, there are several policies that determine who receives institutional aid, how students are awarded institutional aid and what they must do in order to receive it and retain their eligibility.